botlabs-gg/carlbot-docs/docs/tags-and-triggers/tags-advanced-usage.md

     * (avatar): a link to the user's avatar
     * (id): the user's Discord ID, a multi-digit number that is unique to that user.
     * (mention): a string to mention the user.
-    * (created_at): outputs the date the account was created in the format yyyy-mm-dd HH.MM.SS
+    * (created_at): outputs the date the account was created in the format yyyy-mm-dd HH:MM:SS
-    * (joined_at): outputs the date the account joined the server in the format yyyy-mm-dd HH.MM.SS
+    * (joined_at): outputs the date the account joined the server in the format yyyy-mm-dd HH:MM:SS
     * (color): the hexadecimal color code relating to the user's highest non-default role color.
     * (name): their Discord account username, not their nickname.
     * (proper): their username followed by their discriminator. username#0001